Jonathan2251/lbd/_sources/elf.rst.txt

 different vendors of Unixsystems.
 In 1999 it was chosen as the standard binary file format for Unix and Unix-like systems on x86 by the x86open project.
-Please reference [#]_.
+Please reference [#wiki-elf]_.

 The binary encode of Cpu0 instruction set in obj has been checked in the previous chapters.
 But we didn't dig into the ELF file format like elf header and relocation record at that time.
-This chapter will use the binutils which has been installed in "sub-section Install other tools on iMac" of Appendix A: “Installing LLVM” [#]_ to check the generated cpu0 ELF file.
-You will learn the objdump, readelf, ..., tools and understand the ELF file format itself through using these tools to analyze the cpu0 generated obj in this chapter.
+You will learn the llvm-objdump, llvm-readelf, ..., tools and understand the ELF file format itself through using these tools to analyze the cpu0 generated obj in this chapter.
-LLVM has the llvm-objdump tool which like objdump.
-We will make cpu0 support llvm-objdump tool further in this chapter.
-The binutils is a cross compiler tool chains include a couple of CPU ELF dump function support.
-Linux platform has binutils already and no need to install it further.
-The reason we use Linux binutils in this chapter just because my iMac will display Chinese text.
-The iMac corresponding binutils have no problem except it add g in command name and and display with your area language instead of pure English on iMac.
-For example, when using gobjdump instead of objdump, I have the result of Chinese language unicode display instead of pure English on my iMac.

-The binutils tool we use is not a part of llvm tools, but it's a powerful tool in ELF analysis.
-This chapter introduce the tool to readers since we think it is a valuable knowledge in this popular ELF format and the ELF binutils analysis tool.
+This chapter introduces the tool to readers since we think it is a valuable knowledge in this popular ELF format and the ELF binutils analysis tool.
-An LLVM compiler engineer has the responsibility to make sure his backend has generated a right obj since the obj is needed to be handled by linker or loader later.
+An LLVM compiler engineer has the responsibility to make sure that his backend generate a correct obj.
 With this tool, you can verify your generated ELF format.

 The cpu0 author has published a “System Software” book which introduces the